-- During the first three (3) years of service at the College, the daily rate of pay multiplied by 35 percent times the number of days of accumulated sick leave. - During the next three (3) years of serve at the College, the daily rate of pay multiplied by 40 percent times the number of days of accumulated sick leave. - During the next three (3) years of service at the College, the daily rate of pay multiplied by 45 percent times the number of days of accumulated sick leave. - During the tenth (10) year of service at the College, the daily rate of pay multiplied by fifty (50) percent times the number of days of accumulated sick leave. - During the next 20 years of service, the daily rate of pay multiplied by 50 percent plus an additional 2.5 percent per year for each year of service beyond 10 years, times the number of days of accumulated sick leave.
+- During the first three (3) years of service at the College, the daily rate of pay multiplied by 35% times the number of days of accumulated sick leave. - During the next three (3) years of service at the College, the daily rate of pay multiplied by 40% times the number of days of accumulated sick leave. - During the next three (3) years of service at the College, the daily rate of pay multiplied by 45% times the number of days of accumulated sick leave. - During the tenth (10) year of service at the College, the daily rate of pay multiplied by 50% times the number of days of accumulated sick leave.

+• During the next twenty (20) years of service, the daily rate of pay multiplied by 50% plus an additional 2.5% per year for each year of service beyond ten (10) years, times the number of days of accumulated sick leave.